 Toilets for staff and customers

-Toilets must be provided at businesses where the public have access as specified in the Workplace (Health, Safety and Welfare) Regulations 1992.
-We have adopted the Local Government (Miscellaneous Provisions) Act 1982 for the provision of toilets in places where food and drink is served.
+Toilets must be provided at businesses where the public has access as specified in the Workplace (Health, Safety and Welfare) Regulations 1992.
+We have adopted the Local Government (Miscellaneous Provisions) Act 1982 for the provision of toilets in places where food and drink are served.